Xceptance/xlt-documentation/content/en/xtc/200-manual/040-ui-structure.md

 ---
-title: "XTC Basics"
+title: "Basic UI Structure"

-weight: 10
+weight: 30
 type: docs

 description: >
-  Some basic information on using XTC.
+    The basic structure of XTC.
+All about users, orgs and projects.
 ---

-## Sign Up/Log In

-To use Xceptance Test Center, you need an account.
-You can easily sign up on https://xtc.xceptance.com/.

-Currently, your role and projects will be assigned by Xceptance.
-This will change in the future.

-## Basic UI Structure
+{{< TODO comment="(re)write" / >}}

+## Selecting a Project

-After logging in, you will see a dashboard containing the organizations and projects you are  a member of.
+After logging in to XTC, you will see a dashboard containing the organizations and projects you are  a member of.
 You can select both via dashboard links or by clicking the links in the header next to the _XTC_ logo:

 {{< image src="xtc/topmenu.png" >}}
 The XTC top menu allows you to select organization and project directly.